ViolaBuddy/Fire-Emblem-Data/README.md

 ## Misc.

-- On [this Serenes Forest page](http://serenesforest.net/fire-emblem-fates/nohrian-characters/class-sets/), Siegbert's name is misspelled as "Siegert" (without a b).
+- ~~On [this Serenes Forest page](http://serenesforest.net/fire-emblem-fates/nohrian-characters/class-sets/), Siegbert's name is misspelled as "Siegert" (without a b).~~ Apparently, this has been fixed since I first accessed this page.
 - On Serenes Forest, Kaze, Rinkah, Azura, and Sakura (whom you control from Chapter 4 for the first two, and Chapter 5 for the second two respectively) are listed as joining on Chapter 6 instead (when your path splits, since they don't stay with you if you choose Nohr).
 In this database (see [characterbasestats.csv](FE14/characterbasestats.csv)) I write their original starting chapters, even for Rinkah and Sakura in Conquest even though they never rejoin.
 Kaze has a second entry for when he rejoins the party in Chapter 11 of Conquest with new stats; Azura rejoins with the same stats in Chapter 9 of Conquest, so does not get another entry.
-- The og:description HTML meta field of [the official Fire Emblem page](http://fireemblemfates.nintendo.com/dlc/) calls the third path "Revelations" (with an extra S).
+- The og:description HTML meta field of [the official Fire Emblem page](http://fireemblemfates.nintendo.com/dlc/) calls the third path "Revelations" (with an extra S), which you can see in the HTML source.
+In fact, more visibly, the title of the page also calls it Revelations (usually visible if you mouse over the tab or top ribbon of your browser).

 ## TODOs and Known Issues